-In its role as the CoC, ECHO participates in the City of Austin's ESG consultation meetings providing input as how to best allocate and track the performance of and evaluate ESG projects.
+In its role as the CoC, ECHO participates in the City of Austin's ESG consultation meetings providing input as to how best allocate and track the performance of and evaluate ESG projects.
 In April 2017, partners from ECHO and governmental entities including Housing Authority of the City of Austin, Austin/Travis County Integral Care, and NHCD met with APH to review and make recommendations about the city's ESG allocations, and funded agencies' performance standards and outcomes.
+The group also discussed putting into place policies and procedures, aligning similar performance benchmarks and coordinating with ECHO COC to review each program's performance on a regular basis.
+Standardizing expectations and requirements for Rapid Rehousing programs will benefit clients by ensuring all are provided the same quality services, and the same types of services (financial assistance, housing location and housing stability case management) regardless of program.
+The City of Austin requires that all ESG subrecipients use HMIS and can now ensure that subrecipients adopt coordinated assessment as the referral source to ESG programs.

 In FY 2017-18 ECHO and APH staff reviewed the ESG Written Standards and made edits to be in compliance with HMIS and the Continuum of Care goals for Housing First, referrals through Coordinated Assessment, and system coordination.
 APH and ECHO continue to work together to develop an ongoing process for monitoring and reviewing compliance.
-ECHO also required all ESG programs to submit a certification that the agency has written standards in compliance with HUD requirements in 2018-19 APH will require all ESG recipients to report on HUD benchmarks as a part of the contract, to be in further alignment with the Continuum of Care projects and goals.
+ECHO also required all ESG programs to submit a certification that the agency has written standards in compliance with HUD requirements for screening, assessing and referring ESG program participants and is consistent with the Continuum of Care coordinated entry process.
+In 2018-19 APH will require all ESG recipients to report on HUD benchmarks as a part of the contract, to be in further alignment with the Continuum of Care projects and goals.

 In FY 2017-18, APH convened seven stakeholder meetings to discuss the Austin Resource Center for the Homeless (ARCH) shelter, which is partially supported by Emergency Solutions Grant funding.
 ECHO and representatives of the Continuum of Care were invited and participated in many of the stakeholder meetings to discuss the ARCH.
+At these forums many different types of stakeholders came together and answered four key questions about services the shelter should provide.